Steven-Zhl/Future-Imperfect_Jekyll-Template/README.md

 ## Issues

-* In some browsers, the top bar may not be fixed to the top, but appear on the side of the page (This issue appears on Microsoft Edge 114.0.1823.67, the cause is unknown).
+* In some browsers, the top bar may not be fixed to the top, but appear on the side of the page (This issue appears on Microsoft Edge 114.0.1823.67, the cause is unknown.
+But Chrome didn't have that problem).

 ## Original README from HTML5 UP